udeh-gideon/PLP-Python-Dev-wk-1-assign-udeh-gideon/README.md

 - See the result!

 ## 📚 Acknowledgement
-I want to thank my awesome Python Dev Instructor at PLP for the assignment.
+I want to thank my awesome Python Dev Instructor at PLP for this week 1 assignment.
 It was an interesting and challenging one!